 My vision for my classroom is to foster an environment where students are comfortable making mistakes and sharing work with peers.
 What spoke to me about these three quotes was the fact that they all seemed to deal with creating this type of classroom culture.
 The question then becomes, how do I do this?
 How do I shift from researching and implementing effective feedback strategies to using them to transform my classroom?

-How do I provide effective feedback?
+How do I provide effective feedback and encourage student collaboration?

 For me, the answer is to walk the talk.
 I model everything that I expect from my students.
 I am human and I make mistakes.
 When I do, I don’t hide from it; I showcase it, talk about it, and then fix it.
 I want my students to know that mistakes are natural and part of the learning process.
 The key is to own the mistake and then to fix it.